Azure/azure-quickstart-templates/201-vm-linux-dynamic-data-disks/README.md

 * Nodes that share public RSA key shared can be used as direct jump boxes as azureuser@DNS.
 * NSG is required.
 * Internal firewalld is off.
-* gcc and other necessary software available for Plain CentOS 6.5/6.6/7.1/7.2.
+* gcc and other necessary software available for Plain CentOS 6.5/6.6/7.1/7.2 and for Ubuntu 16.04.0-LTS
 * WALinuxAgent updates are disabled on first deployment.
-* Specific Logic in <code>install_packages_all()</code> to distinguish between sku for CentOS 6.5/6.6 and 7.1/7.2, primarily for docker usage.
+* Specific Logic in <code>install_packages_all()</code> to distinguish between sku for CentOS 6.5/6.6 and 7.1/7.2 as well as UbuntuServer 16.04.0-LTS, primarily for docker usage.